-A Feasibility Study Assessing Attitudes of a Work Intervention
+Feasibility Studies Assessing Attitudes of a Work Intervention

-Currently, there are few available treatments that effectively address work-related outcomes for individuals living with mood and anxiety disorders.
-Evidence-based psychotherapies such as cognitive-behavioral therapy (CBT), are primarily designed for improving clinical outcomes for individuals struggling with these disorders.
+There are currently few available treatments that effectively address work-related outcomes for individuals living with mood and anxiety disorders.
+Evidence-based psychotherapies such as cognitive-behavioral therapy (CBT) are primarily designed to improve clinical outcomes for individuals struggling with these disorders.
 Work-specific interventions designed for those with severe mental illness, such as Individual Placement and Support (IPS), mainly focus on attaining employment and do not address workplace performance and job retention for employed adults, thereby leading to a critical gap in efforts to increase job satisfaction and functioning for these individuals.
 There is a need for treatment innovations that address occupational impairments within the workplace to help enhance work performance and maintain employment.
-Directed by Dr. Lisa O’Donnell, and in collaboration with Henry Ford Health System, the primary aim of this study is to determine the relevance and logistic feasibility of a simulation-based, workplace intervention for adults diagnosed with mood and anxiety disorders in the Detroit area by examining the attitudes of both mental health clinicians and patients diagnosed with mood and anxiety disorders.
-Findings will inform the development of interventions that improve employment outcomes for individuals suffering from mood and anxiety disorders, in the City of Detroit and beyond.
+This body of research is being conducted to determine the feasibility of a technology-driven workplace intervention to improve work outcomes for individuals with mood and anxiety disorders.
+The primary aim of the first study, directed by Dr. Lisa O’Donnell and in collaboration with Henry Ford Health System, is to determine the relevance and logistic feasibility of a simulation-based workplace intervention for adults diagnosed with mood and anxiety disorders in the Detroit area by examining the attitudes of both mental health clinicians and patients diagnosed with mood and anxiety disorders.
+The primary aim of the second study is to assess attitudes and obtain concrete feedback from professional stakeholders (e.g., human resource managers, vocational specialists, rehabilitation counselors) to inform the tailoring of this intervention.
+Findings from these studies will inform the development of an intervention to improve employment outcomes for individuals living with mood and anxiety disorders.

 Grand Challenges Project